YOU CAN BE A DREAMER OR A DOER BUT ONLY ONE OF THEM WILL GIVE YOU THE FINANCIAL SUCCESS YOU DESIRE

 - Budget 2– Everything is pre-set so you have to use the pre-defined categories but this budget will generate year-end budget figures where the other one won’t but you must use the categories already in this budget.
 If you change anything you will mess up the formulas and year-end figures.

-- Please read all notes left around the budget for tips.
+- Please read all the notes left around the budget for tips.

 Test the budget for a few months and see how it goes.
 Trial and error, remember that.